spkenv/spk/README.md

 #### Using Docker

+> [!WARNING]
+> The this process was setup to create packages in CentOS 7 and may need
+> updates as we transition to el9 distributions.

 Currently, this process can only be run on an rpm-based system, as it relies on some rpm packages being installed on the host in order to bootstrap the build process.
 If you are not running on an rpm-based system, you can run the process in a container instead:

 ```sh